-Helping older people to stay independent, active, connected and to increase well-being.
+Supporting older people to stay active, independent and connected.

 Cyrenians OPAL (Older People, Active Lives) service aims to maintain or increase older people’s independence and well-being across the West Lothian Council area.
-It’s delivered in association with West Lothian Health and Social Care Partnership by a team of dedicated, trained volunteers who offer encouragement, companionship and support to help older people engage in social, leisure and community activities for a period of up to 9 months.
+Our free service is funded through a collaboration with West Lothian Council, West Lothian Health and Social Care Partnership, and NHS Lothian and is delivered by a team of dedicated, trained volunteers.
+Our volunteers offer encouragement, companionship and support to help older people engage in social, leisure and community activities, with support provided for a period of up to 9 months.

 Who do we support?